 How to do Amazon keyword research for your books

-One of the most searched for phrases on our site is KDP keyword tool.
+One of the most searched for phrases on our site is a KDP keyword tool.

-It is clear that many authors are looking for help in understanding what relevant keywords do, how they work and how to find keywords that are the most productive for their books.
+Also, how they work on Amazon and how to find keywords that are the most productive for your books.

-To help in this regard, it is important to first understand the basics of Amazon keywords for books.
+The most crucial piece of publishing advice is first to understand the basics of Amazon keywords for books.

 What are Amazon keywords?

-Keywords are used by search engines such as Google, Bing and also Amazon, to understand what a website, web page, product, or in the case of authors, a book, is about.
+Search engines use keywords.
+Google, Bing and also Amazon, want to understand what a website, web page, product, or in the case of authors, a book, is about.

-This is why keywords for your product, that is your book, are so important.
+It is why keywords for your product, that is your book, are so relevant.

-Each of their search engines uses similar types of algorithms to quickly analyse a web page.
+Each of their search engines uses similar types of algorithms to analyse a web page quickly.

-During the analysis, which takes microseconds, an algorithm does not read the text as a human would.
+During the analysis of a webpage that takes only microseconds, an algorithm does not read the whole text as a human would do.

 Instead, it looks for key phrases and repeated words.
 It also looks for words that occur in the title and main heading tags of a page.
 These are sometimes called a seed keyword.

-You may have heard of the term SEO (Search Engine Optimization).
-SEO is now big business.
+You may have heard of the term SEO (Search Engine Optimization), but SEO is now big business.
 Good keyword optimization of a website or online store results in more web traffic and more sales.

-The way to achieve this is through the skill of selecting relevant search keywords or phrases, and including them in web pages and product descriptions.
+The best way to achieve this is through the skill of selecting relevant search keywords or phrases.
+Then you need to include them in your web pages and product descriptions.

 At the same time, keywords are highly competitive.
 There are so many businesses and people trying to get traffic from the same or similar keywords.